linode/docs/docs/networking/salt/salt-python-beginner.md

         salt '*' cmd.run 'python /destination-directory-path/hello.py'

 For possible next steps, continue building a multi-server configuration setup and read more about <a href="http://docs.saltstack.com/en/latest/ref/clients/" target="_blank">configuration management with Salt States</a>.
-This would most likely come in use for applications with a high amount of requests or a great deal of data manipulations.
 Also note, there is a <a href="http://docs.saltstack.com/en/latest/ref/clients/" target="_blank">Python client API for Salt</a>.